-Most beer drinkers know it’s best to serve and drink beer at a cooler temperature than room temperature.
+Most beer drinkers know it’s best to serve and drink cold beer than room temperature.
 But did you know that there is a perfect temperature to serve beer?

 If you drink wine, you know how important it is to have your drink at the ideal beer temperature of celsius for the best experience.
 Beer is no exception, and depending on the type of beer you want to drink.

-A separate beer fridge will keep it at the ideal serving temperature if you’re serious about your beer (alcohol-free or regular strength).
+A separate beer fridge will keep it at the ideal serving temperature if you’re serious about different beer styles and drinking beer (alcohol-free or regular strength).

 Otherwise, you can try some of our beer storage tips to get it as close to the ideal temperature for beer as possible.